hollodk/tenderseo-api/README.md

 ## Quick start

-If you just want to get started, and see some fast results, here is a quick quide for you.
+If you just want to get started, and see some fast results, here is a quick guide for you.

 ```
 mkdir new-path